 Excellent Protein Levels: This is where Advocare really blows the competition out of the water.
-24 grams of protein is very good for a meal replacement.
-Higher protein levels mean that you will be getting enough energy to keep going throughout the day.
+24 grams of protein is very good for a meal replacement to lose weight.
+Higher protein levels mean that you will be getting enough spark energy to keep going throughout the day.
 Whereas with Herbalife, I started to crash in the mid afternoon when I tested it for a few days.

 Cons of Advocare

 MLM (again): For the same reasons I mentioned earlier with Herbalife, I had that Advocare is promoted via multi-level marketing.
 Most of the “distributors” are pretty naive about nutrition in general and haven’t done their research beyond the standard talking points.